paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 You can contribute to the project in different ways:
 * by completing, enriching or correcting the concepts' lists.
 They are presented as .csv files (in utf8 format), so that their structure is easily accessible and understandable without any specialised computer knowledge.
 * by translating the concepts' lists into other languages.
 Endangered languages are very welcome.
-* by participating in the development of the software tools associated with the project.
+* by participating in the development of the python software tools associated with the project.

 # A multilingual project
 This project is intended to be multilingual and provides the tools for its extension to other languages.
 Endangered languages are especially welcome.